-- Be clear about Government guidance for your sector - Carry out a risk assessment and keep a record of this if you have more than 5 employees - If you have more than 50 employees you should publish the risk assessment on your website - Do not rush, continue to encourage remote working where possible - Set employee expectations - Establish regular dialogue with employees and encourage them to share views on reopening - Create clear return to work policies and procedures - Manage employee anxiety through clear engagement and planning - Set clear expectations on the action required if a team member is unwell
+- Be clear about Government guidance for your sector - Review your risk assessment and keep a record of this if you have more than 5 employees - If you have more than 50 employees you should publish the risk assessment on your website - Do not rush, keeping some precautions in place can help to manage the transition e.g. making use of remote working where practical, screens, one-way systems and wearing face coverings in public areas - Set employee expectations - Establish regular dialogue with employees and encourage them to share views on reopening - Create clear return to work policies and procedures - Manage employee anxiety through clear engagement and planning

-- Understanding specific needs such as: - Vulnerable persons and pregnant women to remain working from home - > Domestic circumstances - De-furloughing, e.g. who comes back and when?
+- Set clear expectations on the action required if a team member is unwell - > Understanding specific needs such as: - Vulnerable persons and pregnant women to remain working from home - > Domestic circumstances - Timing, e.g. who comes back and when?
 (People will need to know in advance so they can plan) - Public Transport, e.g. is public transport available to colleagues who use this form of transport to come to work?
 Are there alternate ways to commute? - Break down of functions to improve social distancing and business resilience - Consider shift work - Provide regular reassurance and clear guidance as the situation evolves - Occupational Health Surveillance The HSE have published further detailed guidance (see Further Reading).